alien-head/gray-matter/README.md

 * `NODE_MODE`: the mode to run the node in: `PUBLISHER` or `REPLICA`.
   * `PUBLISHER`: a node that has the ability to publish transactions (articles), mint blocks, and broadcast new blocks to the network.
   * `REPLICA`: a node that is a full replica of the network and blockchain.
 Receives updates from publisher nodes.
+  * `UTILITY`: a node that is running without a blockchain, network, or database.
+Useful for generating key-pairs and working with Gray Matter's local utilities.
+Most REST API endpoints are disabled in this mode.
+Database connection information is not required in this mode.
 * `PORT`: the given port for the app to run on.
 Defaults to 8081 if not provided.
+* `PUBLISHER_SIGNING_KEY`: A private ECDSA key used for signing blocks.
+Required if running a node in `PUBLISHER` mode.
+* `PUBLISHER_PUBLIC_KEY`: A public ECDSA key used as property of a block.
+Required if running a node in `PUBLISHER` mode.